 Comment: The Foundation is closely following the direction provided in its long-term investment and financial management approach originally adopted in 2009.
+This factor enabled the trust fund to match adjusted book value to adjusted market value of the

-To enable recovery of the market value of the fund according to schedule, the maximum amount of income was re-invested, grants were limited to \$300,000 until 2013.
-In addition, program expenditures were limited to only those necessary to the exercise of proper due diligence in ensuring ultimate recipients were performing according to their funding agreement.
-Due to the success of this carefully managed financial plan, grants will now begin to increase starting in 2014, one year ahead of the plan.
+· Strengthen partnership activity with other fund according to long-term plan schedule.
+Due to the success of this carefully managed financial plan, grants began to increase in 2014, two years ahead of projections in earlier fiscal plans.